-We are currently under siege by the riot police and were trying to decide our response.
+We are currently under siege by the riot police and we are trying to decide our response.

 - Peaceful, slow noisy push out.